CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 General advice: Try everything at least once during undergrad.
 You’ll never know if you like SWE unless you do an internship, and you’ll never know if you like research unless you try it.
 I know people who hate research, and that’s fine.
 I personally loved it.
 On the other hand, I interned at AMD for SWE, but it was boring (no offense to AMD, research is just in my DNA).

-# What Kind of Classes Should You Take?
+## What Kind of Classes Should You Take?

 I came to Berkeley without even daring to consider machine learning.
 I heard how competitive the field was and didn’t think I was good enough.
 I got a B+ in EECS 16A (intro to linear algebra & systems) in my first semester and thought AI was way out of reach.

 Then, in Fall 2022 (sophomore year), I took EECS 127 (Convex Optimization), an insanely math-heavy upper-div course.
 I grinded office hours every week, studied my ass off, and ended up loving it—so much that I later became a TA.
 That class gave me the confidence and passion to explore machine learning.

 The semester after, I took CS 189 (Machine Learning) and CS 182 (Deep Learning)—both brutal courses.
 But thanks to EECS 127, I had the math intuition to survive.
-I was lucky to enroll early (pre-ChatGPT hype), which is literally impossible now.
+I was lucky to be able to enroll (pre-ChatGPT hype), which is literally impossible for a sophmore now.

-The semester after, I started research at Sky Computing Lab and took CS 285 (Deep RL).
+The semester after (junior year), I started research at Sky Computing Lab and taking CS 285 (Deep RL).
 Again, insanely lucky.

 So, why do I talk about classes?

 Because you should take 1–2 upper-div ML classes before starting ML research.

-Reasons:
+**Reasons**:
 1. Easier to get into research.
 2. Makes research more enjoyable.
 3. Theoretical knowledge gives you strong intuitions.

-Recommended Classes:
+**Recommended Classes**:

 ✅ EECS 127 (Optimzation) – Take before ML research.